rainbowbreeze/podcast_transcriber/README.md

 - On Apple Silicon Macs (M1/M2/M3), the script will use CPU processing as faster-whisper doesn't support MPS (Metal Performance Shaders)
 - For best performance on Mac, consider using a smaller model size (base or small)
   - Time required to transcribe a file of 2558 seconds, in Italian
-    - base:
+    - base: 202 secs
     - small: 555 secs
     - medium: 1503 secs
   - The quality bump in the translation between base and small model, is noticable, with small model way better than base model (more words translated, better puntuation, etc).
   - The quality bump in the translation between small and medium, altough noticable, doesn't impact significantly the final quality of the translation.
-A few specific words medium model captured, while small model didn't, but the message is understandable.
+Medium model captured a few specific words, while small model didn't, some more abbreviations and brand names, but the message is understandable.
+- Temporary WAV files are created during processing in the podcasts directory, and automatically cleaned up if the translation was successful
 - On MacOS, Whisper downloads its models under  ~/.cache/whisper/
-- Temporary WAV files are created during processing in the podcasts directory, and automatically cleaned up if the translation was successful